 - John Doe has a pension pot of £2m and has decided to retire to a country outside of the EEA.

 - In the first instance, the LTA related tax on his pension will be 25% of the excess over the LTA of £1m = £250,000.

 - As he is retiring outside of the EEA there will now be an overseas transfer charge of 25% of the remaining fund = £437,500 (0.25 x £1,750,000).

 - The total is, therefore, a whopping £687,500 tax bill.
 This is paid directly to HMRC before the scheme manager makes the transfer.

 It is not yet clear in what order the calculation is to be made.
 However, if the overseas transfer charge were applied first and thereafter the LTA charge, John Doe’s bill would still be £625,000.

 There are ways of mitigating the LTA charge by applying for Individual Protection up to the level of £1.25m and even £1.5m.
 These allowances are only available in certain circumstances; there are also conditions attached.

 It almost seems as if we have gone full circle back to the days where the government have taken control of pensions.
 The budget raid on QROPS is both penal and harsh.
 In addition, most pensioners will also have to pay tax in the country they retire to.
 Some may think they are taxed enough already.
 Anyone for a Tea Party?

 Currency risk cannot be underestimated.
 For example, a 10% drop in Sterling against the US Dollar could make life very difficult for someone whose pension is Sterling-based.
-International SIPP’s can be invested and denominated in any major world currency in order to reduce or in some cases eliminate this risk.
+International SIPP’s can be invested and denominated in any major world currency to reduce or in some cases, eliminate this risk.